 Small industries do not have a large workforce, but employment growth in some has been significant over the past 40 years.
 One example is the business service industry, which includes employment services, travel agencies and tour operators, as well as security services.
-In this industry, employment saw a tenfold increase from 1970 to 2017, from 12 800 to 131 100.
+In this industry, employment has seen more than a tenfold increase from 1970 to 2018, from 12 800 to 139 000.

-As the Norwegian singing duo Knutsen & Ludvigsen once sang, 'I want to go to Bergen', and it seems that this city is one of the places in Norway where both domestic and international tourists want to spend their holidays.
-2017 was another record year for the hotel industry, with 23.3 million overnight stays at Norwegian hotels, compared to 5.5 million in 1970.
-Despite having a small workforce compared to other industries, the hotel and catering sector now has more employees than ever before, with an increase from 38 600 to almost 100 000 in the period 1970-2017.
-The largest group of foreign tourists in hotels in Norway in 2017 was from Sweden, followed by Germany and the USA.
-In recent years, the Chinese have been the fastest growing group of visitors.
+The tourist industry is also experiencing growth, and 2018 was another record year for the hotel industry, with 23.7 million overnight stays at Norwegian hotels, compared to 5.5 million in 1970.
+Despite having a small workforce compared to other industries, the hotel and catering sector now has more employees than ever before, with an increase from 38 600 to more than 100 000 in the period 1970-2018.
+The largest group of foreign tourists in hotels in Norway in 2018 was from the USA, followed by Sweden and Germany.
+The Chinese were the fastest growing group for many years, but their numbers have fallen slightly.